mojahid/Mapping-Deprived-Areas-Using-Deep-Neural-Networks/Data_Processing/Raw_Images_Processing/readme.md

 # Working with the code:

 The code in this folder should be executed after completing the coordinates extraction in the Extract_Coordinates.py which will end up with a csv file with all the coordinates and the corresponding label from the training data.
 Here should be the flow:

-1-
-2-
-3-
-4-
+1- Generate/download the map tiff file (in our case the map created from the code [here](https://github.com/arathinair11/Satellite-Imagery/tree/main/Lagos)
+2- Place it under your base path /Maps/
+3- Run Clipping Images file in both modes TEST and TRAIN  and use only two labels